gnembon/carpet-extra/README.md

 * Categories: `EXTRAS`, `EXPERIMENTAL`

 ## chickenShearing
 Chickens can be sheared to get feathers.
-Beware! every time u shear a chicken, it gets damaged!
+Beware! every time you shear a chicken, it gets damaged!
 Baby chickens can't be sheared.
 * Type: `boolean`
 * Default value: `false`